-Latest Release: restSQL 0.8.10, released Feb 16, 2015, adds performance monitoring and resource documentation.
+Latest Release: restSQL 0.8.11, released Nov 11, 2015, expands SQL operator support and improves resource customization.
 See the release notes for more detail.

 If you would like to be notified of new releases, please subscribe to our mailing list.